diethardsteiner/diethardsteiner.github.io/_posts/2020-04-15-Project-Hop.md

 **Long live the container**: As a consequence of the above, Hop is a much better fit for a containerised world than PDI.
 Now we can build slim Docker images that only include what we require.
 It's a world without all the ballast.

 **Start-up Time**: Another consequence of the new lean setup is that the start-up time is significantly reduced.
 Finally I don't have to brew a coffee any more while waiting for the GUI to start up.
 (This doesn't only apply to the GUI, also the command line utilities are much faster).

+**Apache Beam** support out-of-the box: Now this is a big one!
+It opens the door to a wide variety of engines (Flink, Spark, etc).
+Hop is one of the first GUI driven pipeline designers for Apache Beam!

+**Environment** support built-in!
+Define all the variables in one file and Hop will pick it up.
+Gone are the days when you had to built your custom solution for this!

+**Unit testing support** built-in!
+Also know as Hop datasets, this feature accelerates quick prototyping and testing.

 **UI Changes**: